 MRT 7 Build Build Build Project

-The project is owned and managed by the Department of Transportation (DOTr), formerly known as the Department of Transportation and Communication (DOTC), until 2016.
+The project is owned and managed by the Department of Transportation (DOTr), formerly known as the Department of Transportation and Communication (DOTC).

 The Metro Rail Transit Line 7 (MRT 7) project involves the financing, design, construction, operation & maintenance of the 23-kilometer elevated railway line with 14 stations from San Jose Del Monte, Bulacan to MRT 3 North Avenue in Quezon City and the 22-kilometer asphalt road from Bocaue Interchange of the North Luzon Expressway (NLEX) to the intermodal terminal in Tala.
 The road component will divert northern provincial buses operation to San Jose Del Monte, thereby decongesting EDSA.